Nischit290402/ML3-News-Article-Summarizer/README.md

 F1 Score- 86.9

 Gives a less detailed answer as compared to the first two models.
-However, the ouput is comparable to that of the first two models.
+However, the output is comparable to that of the first two models.

-##### The “bert-large-uncased-whole-word-masking-finetuned-squad” and the “csarron/bert-base-uncased-squad-v1” models are better for question- answering.
+### The “bert-large-uncased-whole-word-masking-finetuned-squad” and the “csarron/bert-base-uncased-squad-v1” models are better for question- answering.
 In some cases, the first model is more appropriate and in some other, the second ones gives more accurate results.

 ## Team Members-